amigavision/AmigaVision/content/distro/MegaAGS-Extras.md

 It aims to recreate the setups that were common before the Amiga 600/1200 were released with hard disk support and a more modern OS.

-Common applications like Directory Opus, ProTracker, music players and graphics/audio problems are already included in the Apps menu in Workbench, giving you a great starting point for your own custom setup.
+Common applications like Directory Opus, ProTracker, music players and graphics/audio applications are already included in the Apps menu in Workbench, giving you a great starting point for your own custom setup.

 In addition, the image includes: